 - Healthcare directories: Healthgrades, Zocdoc, WebMD, Vitals

-- Insurance directories: Every insurance network you accept has a provider directory.
-Claim and complete each listing.
+- Insurance directories: Every network you accept maintains a provider directory.
+Claim and complete each one.

 - Dental-specific directories: ADA Find-a-Dentist, your state dental association